 A native of Leawood, Kansas, Seth Sinovic walked on at Creighton University and became a team captain for the Blue Jays in 2008 and 2009 before being drafted by the New England Revolution in the 2010 MLS SuperDraft.

-2017: MLS regular season: Has made 17 starts, contributed to nine shutouts, and recorded one goal and one assist (1529 minutes played).
+2017: Was named the Neal and Jeanne Patterson Humanitarian of the Year for his charitable work with The Victory Project and other philanthropic causes.
+MLS regular season: Made 32 starts, contributed to nine shutouts, and recorded one goal and two assists (2857 minutes played).
 Enjoyed a career game in a 3-1 win over the Colorado Rapids on April 9, scoring his first career regular season goal in his 158th MLS appearance before assisting Dom Dwyer's late strike.
-Open Cup: Started and played 90 minutes in a 4-0 fourth-round win over Minnesota United FC on June 14.
+Assisted Diego Rubio's game-winning goal in a 2-1 victory over the LA Galaxy on Sept.
+24. Open Cup: Started and played 90 minutes in a 4-0 fourth-round win over Minnesota United FC on June 14.
+Started and played 90 minutes in a 2-0 round of 16 win over Houston Dynamo on June 28.
+Started and played 15 minutes against FC Dallas on July 11.
+Started and played 90 minutes in a 2-1 Open Cup Final victory over the New York Red Bulls on Sept.
+20. MLS Cup Playoffs: Did not feature.

 2016: Started eight of 12 appearances in all competitions, recording one goal and one assist (772 minutes played).
 MLS regular season: Started six of nine appearances, contributing to three shutouts (532 minutes played).
 Made his season debut as a second-half substitute at FC Dallas on April 17 and earned his first start in a 1-1 draw against LA Galaxy on May 1.
 Open Cup: Did not feature.
 CONCACAF Champions League: Started and played 66 minutes in a 2-2 draw at Central FC on Aug.
 16, scoring his third career goal for the club in the 51st minute.
 Played 61 minutes in a 2-1 loss to Vancouver on Sept.
 13, assisting Diego Rubio's goal in the 55th minute.
 MLS Cup Playoffs: Started and played 89 minutes in a 1-0 knockout round loss at Seattle Sounders FC on Oct.
 27.